 How about I share something savory?
 Every year, I make Homemade Gravy Without Drippings for Thanksgiving.

 Wait, what?
-You mean you don’t have to wait for the Thanksgiving turkey to be done in order to make gravy?
+You mean you don’t have to wait for the Thanksgiving turkey to be done in order to make turkey gravy?

 Whatever the reason, you can now make Thanksgiving gravy ahead of time with my Gravy Without Drippings recipe!

 All you need are a few pantry items including butter, flour, and broth.